 - Never move a BBQ until it is completely cool.

-In addition to these general BBQ safety tips, there are additional guidelines depending on the specific type of BBQ that you are using.
+When running throughout your BBQ checklist, safety should always be at the top of the list.
+And in addition to these general BBQ safety tips, there are additional guidelines depending on the specific type of BBQ that you are using.

 - Use enough charcoal to cover up the barbecue base to a depth of 2 inches (or about 50 mm).